Chelsea Clinton: White House years

-On January 20, 1993, the day of her father's first inauguration, Chelsea moved into the White House with her parents and was given the Secret Service codename "Energy".
-The Clintons wanted their daughter to have a normal childhood, and they hoped to shield her from the media spotlight.
+Chelsea moved into the White House with her parents and was given the Secret Service codename "Energy" on the day of her father's first inauguration in January 1993.
+Her parents wanted her to have a normal childhood, and they hoped to shield her from the media spotlight.

 Hillary Clinton followed the advice of Jacqueline Kennedy Onassis on raising children in the White House, and asked the press to limit coverage of Chelsea to her participation in public events such as state visits.
 Margaret Truman, daughter of former president Harry S. Truman, supported the Clintons, and in March 1993 wrote a letter to the editor of The New York Times about the damage that could be done if the press made Chelsea a subject of intense coverage.

-Following her attendance at Horace Mann Junior High, the Clintons decided to remove Chelsea from public school and send her to Sidwell Friends School, a private school in Washington, D.C.
-While several children of sitting presidents have attended Sidwell, the most recent prior child, Amy Carter, had gone to D.C. public schools.
-Although their decision drew some criticism as a perceived rejection of the public school system, Bill defended the decision as an effort to protect Chelsea's privacy and allow her to determine her own future.
-During her time at the school, Sidwell's students and staff generally declined to discuss Chelsea with the press.
+Following her attendance at Horace Mann Magnet Middle School in Little Rock, the Clintons decided to remove Chelsea from public school and send her to Sidwell Friends School, a private school in Washington, D.C.
 A veteran of Model United Nations, Clinton was a 1997 National Merit Scholarship semifinalist.
 She graduated from Sidwell in 1997; her father spoke at the graduation ceremony.
 Media speculation regarding her choice of college resulted in heavy press coverage.
 She ultimately chose to attend Stanford University.